About the Office

 - Jointly sponsored activities, including community hospital/health care facility activities;

 - Individualized learning experiences.

-All activities are developed in compliance with the Accreditation Council for Continuing Medical Education's (ACCME) Updated Accreditation Criteria, the 2004 Updated ACCME Standards for Commercial Support: Standards to Ensure the Independence of CME Activities, the AMA’s Physician’s Recognition Award and Credit System, and the policies and procedures of WFUHS/WFUSM.
+All CME activities are developed in compliance with the Accreditation Council for Continuing Medical Education's (ACCME) Updated Accreditation Criteria, the 2004 Updated ACCME Standards for Commercial Support: Standards to Ensure the Independence of CME Activities, the AMA’s Physician’s Recognition Award and Credit System, and the policies and procedures of WFBH/WFSM.

 The provision of CME not only encourages an appreciation of lifelong learning but recognition of the value of teaching to others, from students to veteran practitioners.
 The OCME encourages the incorporation of this value into the WFSM promotion and tenure process, the molding of future physicians, and professional colleague interaction.

 The Wake Forest School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Wake Forest School of Medicine and (name of non-accredited provider).
 The Wake Forest School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 For more information on specific course accreditation and credit, please see the course brochure.

 April 9, 2007 – Approved by the Office of Continuing Medical Education

 May 14, 2007 – Approved by the Continuing Medical Education Committee